-Encapsulation may be useful for the reduction of air emissions from secondary sources, such as contaminated building materials under and around PCB-containing caulk or paint that has been removed.
-Because each site will present unique circumstances, CHFA requires the applicant to consult with their EPA Regional PCB Coordinator and CT DEEP regarding the application of encapsulation measures prior to the submission of a funding application.
+Encapsulation is not an acceptable approach for PCBs per the CT DEEP.
+Because each site will present unique circumstances, CHFA requires the applicant and their LEP to consult with their EPA Regional PCB Coordinator and CT DEEP regarding the acceptable approach to remediate PCBs prior to the submission of a funding application..

 For applications including the complete demolition of a building, CHFA recommends the applicant follow a similar procedure.
-However, upon an awarding of funding, CHFA would require testing of all suspect materials within the property to provide the most accurate cost estimate.
+CHFA would require testing of all suspect materials within the property to provide the most accurate cost estimate for remediation/abatement of PCBs.